kachayev/quiche4j/README.md

 ## TODO

 - [ ] Documentation (like... a lot)
-- [ ] Propagate Rust panics into Java exceptions, think twice about error codes vs. throwables
+- [ ] Propagate Rust panics into Java exceptions
+- [ ] Publish Maven and Cargo artifacts
+- [ ] Experiment with in-memory serialization (Arrow?) to deal with (presumably) high overhead of manipulating objects in native code
 - [ ] All "xxx" comments both from Java and Rust code
-- [ ] Public Maven and Cargo artifacts, generate JAR with os-dependent classifiers

 ## Copyright